What is croup?

 Croup is spread through direct contact with a person, or fluids from another person who has the disease.
 The infection starts in the nose and throat and moves into the lungs.
 Swelling affects the area around the voice box (larynx) and into the windpipe (trachea).

 Younger children are more affected by croup because their airways are smaller.
-Therefore, a small amount of swelling can make it really hard for a child to breathe.
+Therefore, a small amount of swelling can make it really hard for an infant or small child to breathe.

 Croup is most commonly seen in children 3 months old to 5 years.